kubernetes-sigs/cloud-provider-equinix-metal/README.md

 * `metallb:///` - enable `MetalLB` management and update the default configmap, i.e. `config` in the namespace `metallb-system`

 Notice the **three* slashes.
 In the URL, the namespace and the configmap are in the path.

+By default, the CCM configures MetalLB using a ConfigMap.
+ConfigMap configuration only works with MetalLB <= v0.12.1.
+For forward compatibility, you may optionally append `?crdConfiguration=false` to the configuration string in order to explicitly tell the CCM to use a ConfigMap to configure MetalLB.
+In a future release, the CCM will default to using CRDs with MetalLB.

 When enabled, CCM controls the loadbalancer by updating the provided `ConfigMap`.